 - The main advantage of osteoma treatment is getting rid of the associated bothersome “bump” or mass.
 Most patients are relieved of having to camouflage the bump of the osteoma with their hair.

-- Likewise, lots of patients feel better after getting the benign diagnosis of osteoma after pathology analysis of the removed tissue.
+- Lots of patients feel better after getting the benign diagnosis of osteoma after pathology analysis of the removed tissue.

-- Osteoma excision surgery is usually associated with little to no downtime.
+- Osteoma excision surgery is usually associated with little downtime and minimal discomfort.